saraclohisey/lab_handbook/Lab_Handbook.md

 You can't work alone.
 Science is by nature collaborative.
 Please answer emails and keep in contact with lab members, especially those you're directly working with!!

 * Slack - this is the main mode of communication in the lab.
 The #general channel is reserved for announcements and chat.
-Specific dedicated channels are available for projects and you will be added to those relevant to you (if you think there's a channel you should join speak with Kenny!)
+Specific dedicated channels are available for projects and you will be added to those relevant to you (if you think there's a channel/project you should join speak with Kenny!)

 Most lab members will be part of multiple Slack groups and notifications can get a bit much at busy times.
 Please DM specific people with private (work based) chat and information to prevent overwhelming the channels.